Atlanta Speech School: Clinical and community programs

-The Atlanta Speech School Clinics provide communication and literacy education.
-Atlanta Speech School Clinic clients range in age from infancy to late adulthood, and include members of the metro Atlanta and the state of Georgia community, as well as Atlanta Speech School students.
+The Atlanta Speech School's Learning Hub provides communication and literacy education, serving clients ranging in age from infancy to late adulthood, including members of the metro Atlanta and the state of Georgia community, as well as Atlanta Speech School students.

-Speech-Language Pathology & Audiology Clinic
+Learning Hub

-The Atlanta Speech School's Speech-Language Pathology & Audiology Clinic provides evaluation and therapy for children and adults with speech, language and hearing difficulties.
-The Clinic serves as a referral source for Georgia's Universal Newborn Hearing Screening program and dispenses hearing aids for infants.
-The Hanen Program for parents of children with language delays is offered through the clinic.
-Therapists in the clinic also perform speech and hearing screenings for independent schools in the metro Atlanta area.
+The Atlanta Speech School's Learning Hub provides evaluation and therapy for children and adults with speech, language, learning, and hearing challenges.
+The Hub, through its partnership with PENTA, serves as a referral source for Georgia's Universal Newborn Hearing Screening program and dispenses hearing aids for infants.
+Therapists in the clinic also provide services for area independent schools.

 Therapy is available to treat persons with speech or language difficulties related to the following: